 director jumpstart and project-specific space grants.

-*and female-identified and gender-nonconforming artists
+*and gender-nonconforming artists

 New Georges is committed to diversity, equity and inclusion